Skip to main content

 Featured Stories

-• Pre-exposure prophylaxis (PrEP) services were scaled up to 40 sites benefiting more than 16 000 people predominantly from key populations.
+• Pre-exposure prophylaxis (PrEP) services were scaled up to 45 sites in 15 provinces, cumulatively reaching 31 000 individuals.

 Joint Programme Results